kkernick/sb/README.md

 # SB

 SB is a command line utility that sandboxes Linux applications via `bwrap`.
-It wraps the bubble-wrap, simplifying the creation of sandboxes via:
+It simplifying the creation of sandboxes via:
 1. Automatically resolving and managing library and binary dependencies via `ldd`.
 2. Flatpak Portal emulation via `xdg-dbus-proxy` and `inotify`
 3. Automatic SECCOMP filter generation via `libseccomp` and `strace`